telerik/ajax-docs/controls/htmlchart/client-side-programming/events/overview.md

 </telerik:RadHtmlChart>
 ````

-All client-side events, except **OnLoad**, are references to their corresponding events of the Kendo UI HtmlChart object.
+All client-side events, except **OnLoad** and **KendoWidgetInitializing**, are references to their corresponding events of the Kendo UI HtmlChart object.
 You can get familiar with the full set of arguments coming with each event in the [Kendo UI HtmlChart API reference](https://docs.telerik.com/kendo-ui/api/dataviz/chart#events).
 For example:

+>caption **Example 3:** Handle the client-side **OnSeriesClick** event
 ````ASP.NET
 <script type="text/javascript">
 	function OnSeriesClick(args) {